johndovern/ani-man/README.md

   - swf
   - avchd

 You might be thinking "Wow, that's a lot of extensions!
 The find command must be very long."
 Well, you're half right.
-That is a lot of extensions but the _find_ command is very short ;).
+That is a lot of extensions but the _find_ command is very short.

 #### How ani-man build's your library
 This is the command that ani-man uses to build your library: